 - 1. Assessments must be appropriate, fair, manageable and time efficient. - 2.
 Assessment results must be communicated clearly, accurately, timeously and meaningfully. - 3.
 Students and parents are provided with regular feedback throughout the academic year. - 4.
 In case of under-performing, parents and students are immediately notified. - 5.
-Students are not to sit for more than 2 tests/guizzes per day. - 6.
-All tests, homework, guizzes or assignments should be marked and returned within one week of writing. - 7.
-All grades must be kept in the teacher grading book as a hard copy. - 8.
-All grades are regularly added and registered on the FileMaker. - 9.
-Exams and tests are scheduled and announced to students and parents for year/grade 3-12 (British/American/PYP/MYP) - 10.
+Students are not to sit for more than 2 tests/quizzes per da - 6. y. - 7.
+All tests, homework, quizzes or assignments should be marked and returned within one week of writing. - 8.
+All grades must be kept in the teacher grading book as a hard copy. - 9.
+All grades are regularly added and registered on the FileMaker. - 10.
+Exams and tests are scheduled and announced to students and parents for year/grade 3-12 (British/American/PYP/MYP) - 11.
 Elementary/PYP/Primary stage students are formatively and summatively assessed on a regular basis across the year.